 This dish was a touchstone for her, Prud’homme said.
 “It was the recipe she would come back to again and again.”

-Beef Bourguignon gets its name from its humble origins in Burgundy, a picturesque French region located about 60 miles (100 km) southeast of Paris.
-There the dish is made with its celebrated Charolais beef, which are fed only hay, fodder, and cereal, which produce healthy cows and famously tender meat.
-The dish began as a simple peasant dish and evolved to a bistro classic that’s even served in white linen restaurants worldwide.
+Beef Bourguignon originated in Burgundy, a picturesque French region located about 60 miles (100 km) southeast of Paris.
+In that area, the dish is made with its celebrated Charolais beef.
+The steer are fed only hay, fodder and cereal to produce famously tender meat.
+The simple beef stew began as a peasant dish and evolved to a bistro classic that’s served in white linen restaurants worldwide.

-Auguste Escoffier, the chef responsible for codifying French cuisine for the ages, first published the recipe in the early 20th century.
+Auguste Escoffier, the chef responsible for codifying French cuisine for the ages, first published a recipe for beef bourguignon in the early 20th century.
 His version featured one large piece of beef, a dish that would be more akin to American pot roast.
-It was Julia Child who introduced the idea of cubed beef, based in part on the dish was served in Paris where they lived while she attended Le Cordon Bleu.
+It was Julia Child who introduced the idea of cubed beef, as the dish was more commonly served in Parisian bistros.

 I love this dish.
-It does have a variety of steps, which takes some time, but it does teach a number of skills.
-But once it’s in the oven, you can just let it bubble and simmer away.
+It has a few time-consuming steps but teaches some deeply useful skills.
+Once it’s in the oven, you can just let it bubble and simmer away.
 Like many braises, this tastes better the day after you make it, so it’s a great option if you’re entertaining guests.
 Just reheat and serve.
 Voila.

 You can make this in an Instant Pot or slow cooker and it will be fine.
-But I recommend going old school and making it in a Dutch oven as the evaporation of the liquid is a key part of the cooking process, as food writer Kat Kinsman found when she tested all three methods.
+But I recommend going old school and making it in a Dutch oven.
+Evaporation of the cooking liquid is a key part of the cooking process, as food writer Kat Kinsman found when she tested all three methods.

 Beef stew à la Bourguignonne